Ismail Mahdi: Houston Christian

 As a freshman, Mahdi recorded 568 rushing yards, 333 receiving yards, and five total touchdowns, being named a finalist for the Jerry Rice Award.
 After the season, he entered the transfer portal.

 Texas State

 Following his decision to transfer to Texas State University, Mahdi led the FBS in all-purpose yards through five games, recording 934 total yards.
 In the first game of the season against Baylor, Mahdi tallied 83 yards rushing and two total touchdowns, in a 42–31 upset win.
 Against Nevada, he rushed for a career-high 216 yards and two touchdowns.
 The following week, Mahdi returned the opening kickoff 100 yards for a touchdown, while also rushing for three touchdowns, helping lead Texas State to a 50–36 victory over Southern Mississippi.
 As a result of his performance, he was named the Hornung Award National Player of the Week.

 On December 9, 2024, Mahdi announced that he would enter the transfer portal.

 Arizona

-On December 21, 2024, Mahdi announced that he would transfer to Arizona.
+On December 21, 2024, Mahdi announced that he would transfer to the University of Arizona.